Zeaphon/formation/README.md

-# climatepatch
+# Climate Patch
-climatepatch is an group of people that have come together to play a part in solving the climate crisis.
+Climate Patch is an group of people that have come together to play a part in solving the climate crisis.
 We believe that with our collective intelligence, we can build tools to educate and empower the planet to stop climate change.

+##Our Mission
+Give or take a few skeptics, a majority of the world believes that climate change is a great threat facing our planet.
+If I were to ask you to tell me what you as an individual can do to have a postive impact on climate change, could you give me an answer?
+Our mission is to make it to not only make it clear what you need to do, but also to provide a way to integrate that change into your day to day life.

 ##How to contribute
 ###Follow our progress